kasteph/clingo-notebook/README.md

 ## More Options

-This Docker image is built on [jupyter/docker-stacks](https://github.com/jupyter/docker-stacks/) so it is capable of accepting other options as written on their [documentation](https://jupyter-docker-stacks.readthedocs.io/en/latest/using/common.html).
+This docker image is built on [jupyter/docker-stacks](https://github.com/jupyter/docker-stacks/) so it is capable of accepting other options as written on their [documentation](https://jupyter-docker-stacks.readthedocs.io/en/latest/using/common.html).